Whaling: United States

 monitored by the Alaska Beluga Whale Committee.
 The annual catch ranges between 250 and 600 per year.

 Subsistence hunting of the bowhead whale is carried out by nine different indigenous Alaskan communities, and is managed by the Alaska Eskimo Whaling Commission which reports to the National Oceanic and Atmospheric Administration.
 The hunt takes around 50 bowhead whales a year from a population of about 10,500 in Alaskan waters.
 Conservationists fear this hunt is not sustainable, though the IWC Scientific Committee, the same group that provided the above population estimate, projects a population growth of 3.2% per year.
-Bowhead whales weigh approximately 5–10 times as much as minke whales.
 The hunt also took an average of one or two gray whales each year until 1996.
 The quota was reduced to zero in that year due to sustainability concerns.
 A future review may result in the gray whale hunt being resumed.

 The Makah tribe in Washington state also reinstated whaling in 1999, despite protests from animal rights groups.
 They are currently seeking to resume whaling of the gray whale, a right recognized in the Treaty of Neah Bay, within limits (Article 4 of the Treaty).